frogplate/Bit-Clock/README.md

 * Column 3 gives the first digit of the minutes in binary
 * Column 4 gives the second digit of the minutes in binary

 The time defaults to 12:34.
-Press button A to set the hours abd button B to set the minutes.
+Press button A to set the hours and button B to set the minutes.